 Hilary Dirlam (OTB): Hilary Dirlam has taught banjo workshops at the Philadelphia Folk Festival, Gettysburg Bluegrass Festival, Alabama Folk School, Blue Ridge Old-Time Music Week, Janey's Jumpstart, Suwannee Banjo Camp, and Madison County's Junior Appalachian Musicians Program.
 She has also instructed all-in-one workshops with fiddler Mary Gordon for the Charlotte Folk Song Society, Charlotte, NC McClellanville, SC, Columbus, OH, and at Cheddar, Dorset, United Kingdom.
 Hilary taught individual lessons at Celestial Mountain Music in Brevard, NC and continues to give individual lessons at home.
 Her publications include: Banjo Without Tears, All-In-One-Jam Books, Volume 1 and 2, and Tuesday Night Favorites.
 Hilary is also accomplished on string bass and guitar and has taught these instruments at numerous workshops and music camps.
 With extensive performance experience, she recently completed a month long tour of Australia with her present band, the Orpheus Supertones.

-Donnie Little (BGB): Just celebrating his 50th year anniversary playing the banjo, since 1989, Donnie Little (shown on left picking one with Don Wayne Reno at NCBC) has been teaching the instrument full time.
+Donnie Little (BGB): Donnie Little is a full time bluegrass banjo teacher.
 He also works in conjunction with banjo-maker, Warren Yates.
-He has his own Yates banjo model.
+Donnie has his own Yates banjo model.
 His stage performances began at age 5 while playing in a local band around 1965 called

 The Little Brothers